wallabag/wallabag/en/admin/installation/installation.md

 We have already created a user: the login and password are `wallabag`.

-With this package, wallabag doesn't check for mandatory extensions used in the application (theses checks are made during `composer install` when you have a dedicated web server, see above).
+With this package, wallabag doesn't check for mandatory extensions used in the application (these checks are made during `composer install` when you have a dedicated web server, see above).

 Execute this command to download and extract the latest package: